Information updated 21 September 2020

 Australia has a strict travel ban in place that restricts who can enter the country.
 Those that can travel are required to self-isolate for 14 days after their arrival in Australia.

-The Australia government has now also resumed processing international student visas, in a bid to boost the number of international students when borders reopen.
+The Australia government resumed processing international student visas, in a bid to boost the number of international students when borders reopen.
 This comes with other visa changes aimed at helping students from overseas study in Australia.

 Canada currently has strict travel restrictions which means only certain people are able to enter the country.
 However, if you are an international student with a valid study permit, or were approved for a permit before 18 March 2020, you are exempt from the travel restrictions.